Incremental Update

 applyIncrementalUpdate(immediate: boolean): Promise<boolean>;

-If you intend to apply the update later, but you're not sure whether you've called requestIncrementalUpdates
+If you intend to apply the update later, but you're not sure whether you've called requestIncrementalUpdates or not.
+Call isIncrementalUpdateAvailable to get your answer.

 isIncrementalUpdateAvailable(): Promise<boolean>;